Self-Similarity in Geometry, Algebra and Arithmetic: Unification results and conjectures

+This, in turn, implies that Faltings' theorem on Diophantine approximation on abelian varieties is also an algebro-geometric fact, not an Arithmetic one.

-\begin{thm} (Faltings) Let $A$ be an abelian variety over an algebraically closed field $\bar K$ of characteristic zero and $\Gamma$ be a finitely generated subgroup of $A(\bar K)$.
-For a reduced subscheme $Z$ of $A$, every irreducible component of the Zariski closure of $Z(\bar K)\cap \Gamma$ is a translation of an abelian subvariety of $A$. \end{thm} Considering the fact that one could think of $A(\bar K)_{tor}$ and $A(K)$ as fractals in $A$, the theorems of Raynaud [Ra] and Faltings [Fa] can be united in the following general conjecture:
+Arithmetic fractals provide a common framework in which similar theorems in Diophantine geometry could be united in a single context.
+Considering the fact that one could think of $A(\bar K)_{tor}$ and $A(K)$ as fractals in $A$, the theorems of Raynaud [Ra] and Faltings [Fa] can be united in the following general conjecture: